maikotrindade/maikotrindade.github.io/_posts/2025-01-28-execution-order-in-jetpack-compose.markdown

 published: true
 title: Execution Order in Jetpack Compose Explained with Analogies
 layout: post
+description: "A clear explanation of how LaunchedEffect, DisposableEffect, and composables execute in Jetpack Compose, using real-world analogies to demystify the rendering lifecycle."
 ---

 Understanding when `LaunchedEffect`, `DisposableEffect`, and composables run in Jetpack Compose can be tricky.
 Let’s simplify with a few real-world analogies.